-In conjunction with the Dean, Associate Dean(s) for Academic Affairs, Student Success Coordinator, Administration, Academic Advisors, and Community Referral Services, the student will be supported throughout their academic career.
+In conjunction with the Dean, Academic Dean, Student Success Coordinator, Administration, Academic Advisors, and Community Referral Services, the student will be supported throughout their academic career.
 Effective advisement fosters appropriate educational and career plans and potentially increases retention of students.
 Students will receive an academic advisor at orientation and will keep this advisor for the duration of their studies unless they request a new one, change options, or the faculty member is no longer active in that option.